See how you can easily upgrade your Staircase. Vinyl Plank Installation and simple DIY stair risers make this a gorgeous DIY staircase makeover!

 And guess how long it took!
 2.5 hours!

+That’s right!
+Two and a half hours TOTAL from start to finish!!!
 Plus only cost about $15 too!
 Of course, that is just for the stair risers.

-How to update your staircase quickly
+How to update the staircase

 I have a quick video showing you what I did.
 Of course, written instructions with more details follow.

 - Measure the height and width of each stair riser.

 - Cutt up the underlayment into strips for each riser using a table saw or a BladeRunner X2.